-Lime Rock Park - Same as it Was 60 Years Ago
+Lime Rock Park - 60+ Years of Pure Excitement

 Lime Rock Park, situated in Lakeville, Connecticut, is one of the most significant historic road racing circuits in North America, along with Road America, Laguna Seca, and Watkins Glen.
 All of these famous tracks were opened in a short period of time in the mid 1950s – Road America in 1955, Watkins Glen in 1956, Laguna Seca and Lime Rock in 1957.
 Obviously, it was the golden age of road racing in America.

 Jim Vaill is the ‘father’ of Lime Rock Park